praveen-garg/kohana-nerds/README.md

 P2
 * Sign- in/up using auth modules
 * Add unit tests [sorry!
-I understand it should be the first step.]
+I understand it should be the first step. but soon...]

 P3
 * elaborate HMVC concept with example